CyberCookie/siegel/client_core/router/README.md

 - **replaceURL** - **Optional** **Boolean | String**.
 Use `history.replaceState`<br />
     Provide **String** URL to use it as URL to be replaced

-URL strings in `push` method have the same behaviour as `redirectTo`, described above.
+URL strings in `push` method have the same behavior as `redirectTo`, described above.

 <br />